![]() |

 | get_comment() | returns the comment on this level |

-| is_uncertain() | returns true if a the level is uncertain |
+| is_uncertain() | returns true if the level is uncertain |

-| print() | prints the main level informations (as already used above) |
+| print() | prints the main level information (as already used above) |

 The above methods giving access to a measure (ex: get_lifetime() ), are directly returning the value as a double.
 Dedicated methods allows to access the tkn::tkmeasure to access to units, uncertainties... etc (see Measures and units).